jaguilarweb/capstone/README.md

 }
 ```

-The API will return three error types when requests fail:
+The API will return the these error types when the requests fails:
 -	400: Bad Request
 -	404: Resource Not found
 -	405: Method not allowed